 We are seeking to sell:

 -Translation rights for Print and electronic version in all non-English languages;

--Large print, Audio & Serialisation rights in all territories and all languages;
+-Large print & Serialisation rights in all territories and all languages;

 "Vivid, detailed and full of lively writing; Knight is a fascinating portrait of a remarkable man."
 Henry Hemming, author 'M' Maxwell Knight, MI5's Greatest Spymaster.